-Madonna is forever trying to remain relevant — so when she’s was given the opportunity to introduce Avicii onstage she understandably jumped at the chance.
+Madonna is forever trying to remain relevant — so when she was given the opportunity to introduce Avicii onstage at Ultra, she understandably jumped at the chance.
 What followed was one of the cringiest moments of her career when she declared: "How many people in this crowd have seen Molly?".
-Later on, she explained that she was actually referring to a Cedric Gervais’ track ‘'Have You Seen Molly' and not the party drug because he might be producing her then new album — yeah right.
+Later on, she explained that she was actually referring to a Cedric Gervais’ track ‘'Have You Seen Molly' and not the well-known party drug, because he was producing her new album at the time.
+Yeah, right.

 3. When Deadmau5 trolled Martin Garrix’s ‘Animals’

-4. Hardwell setting a live streaming record in 2013
+4. When Hardwell set a live streaming record

 5. When Above & Beyond played with their backs to the crowd

-2014’s Ultra Festival was marred by a torrential rain storm, it got so bad that during Above & Beyond’s mainstage performance their DJ gear shorted out due to the inclement weather.
+2014’s Ultra Music Festival was marred by a torrential rain storm.
+It got so bad that during Above & Beyond’s mainstage performance their DJ gear shorted out due to the inclement weather.
 The duo was forced to perform the rest of their set with their backs to the crowd using a backup set of decks, which were hastily setup behind an LED screen.
-But like true professionals they still smashed it.
+But like true professionals, they still smashed it.